alexbasista/terraform-vault-aws-access-credentials/README.md

 ## Usage
 1. Enter the appropriate hostname for the Vault `address` provider arguement
-2. Set a `VAULT_TOKEN` environment variable with priveleges to write against the Vault AWS Secrets backend
+2. Set a `VAULT_TOKEN` environment variable with priveleges to read against the Vault aws/sts endpoint

 ```hcl
 provider "vault" {